Skip to main content

 Help & Treatment

-Managing the responsibilities of home, work, and family life can feel overwhelming, and without help, many women experience severe stress and depression.
-Learning how to delegate tasks, organize responsibilities, and ask for support are essential steps in preventing burnout.
+Managing the responsibilities of home, work, and family life can be overwhelming, and without help, many women experience significant stress and depression.
+Learning to delegate tasks, organize responsibilities, and ask for support are essential to prevent burnout.

 For many women, it’s also important to integrate lifestyle changes such as:

-• Exercise: Regular physical activity can boost endorphin levels, improving mood.
+• Exercise: Regular physical activity can boost endorphin levels and improve mood.

 • Mindfulness and Meditation: Practices that help women focus on the present moment can reduce feelings of stress and anxiety.